ResourcesInformation and documents covering various aspects of residential letting.

 A typical tenancy agreement will state that the landlord is responsible for maintenance of the building such as masonry and rainwater goods and keeping it in good decorative order.
 Tenants would be responsible for the things that one would expect someone living in a property day-to-day to take care of such as maintaining gardens and keeping external areas clean, with all rubbish properly binned.

 If you haven’t made maintenance responsibilities clear in your tenancy agreement, certain default responsibilities will apply in accordance with the Private Tenancies (NI) Order 2006, but these don’t specifically refer to outside spaces and are mostly concerned with maintenance of the internal and external parts of the building itself.
-If your tenancy agreement says something different about those responsibilities, it’s the tenancy agreement that must be followed.
+If your tenancy agreement says something different about those responsibilities, it’s the tenancy agreement that takes precedence.

 Make sure your tenancy agreement sets out the responsibilities of the tenant for maintaining outside areas such as front and back garden, bin areas etc. If the tenant is not keeping to it, tell them.
 Even if they’re a good tenant in other respects they may need prompting when it comes to outside space.
 If nobody seems to care they might think that it doesn’t matter or that it’s someone else’s job and that seems to be especially true when it comes to gardens.